AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+ It is a 1 to 1 relationship.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+ It represents NOT NULL

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+ It has 3 foreign keys ( customer_id, staff_id, and rental_id)
 ##### ER Diagram upload

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"